 Founded in 2008

 Co-founded by Matt and Simone Weber; a hybrid of Matt’s culinary education and Simone’s mission and music outreach vision.
+Seed funding came from Grace Hansen of First Lutheran Church in Omaha.

 2008 - 2011

 This was created to serve single parent families with healthy and ready to heat and eat meals so that the family can focus on sacred time around the table.
+Operations took place out of the First Lutheran ELCA Omaha church kitchen in cooperation with the food pantry.

 March of 2008 - 2009